Orchid: Ultimate Flower Guide

 My orchid is losing lots of leaves, is this right?

-What is the sticky stuff on the leaves beneath the orchid flower?
+There’s sticky stuff on the leaves below the orchid flower, is that okay?

-This is orchid nectar which is created to attract insects to pollenate it.
-If you notice this in excess on the leaves, wipe it away with a damp cloth.
+Don’t panic, that’s completely normal.
+That’s orchid nectar, the plant makes it to attract insects to pollinate it.
+If it bothers you wipe it away gentle with a damp cloth.

-When new leaves grow from an orchid they tend to stick to one another if the atmosphere is too dry and crinkle.
-If you spot this, increase the humidity by misting.
+When new leaves grow from an orchid, they tend to stick to one another if the atmosphere is too dry which causes them to crinkle.
+All you need to do is grab your mister and give them a spray.

-My orchid leaves are turning yellow, what am I doing wrong?
+My orchid leaves are turning yellow, what’s happening?

 Yellow leaves are either a sign of too much water or too little light.
 Check that your roots are not brown and waterlogged.
 If they are, hold off the water and allow the plant to dry.
 If your roots are healthy then try the plant in another spot to get more light.
-Also use the light measuring technique.
+Remember to use the shadow test!